ankane/disco/README.md

 ## Performance

+If you have a large number of users or items, you can use an approximate nearest neighbors library to improve the performance of certain methods.

 ### User-Based Recommendations [master, experimental]

-If you have a large number of users/items, you can use an approximate nearest neighbors library like [Faiss](https://github.com/ankane/faiss) to speed up user-based recommendations.

-Add this line to your application’s Gemfile:
+Add [Faiss](https://github.com/ankane/faiss) to your application’s Gemfile:

 ```ruby
 gem 'faiss'
 ```

-Speed up user-based recommendations with:
+Speed up the `user_recs` method with:

 ```ruby
 model.optimize_user_recs